In the hospitality sector, we are all fighting for the same clients …. or are we?

 It gave us the confidence to stick to our rates, the offering from an independent resort property was far greater than the chained hotel.
 You can’t compare apples with pears!

-We were able to have conversations with the business traveller’s confidently when it came to negotiating new agreements, explaining why our rates were higher, the local butchers’ sausages served at breakfast, on-site complimentary leisure facilities and ample parking, not to mention real milk in the fridges in all the bedrooms.
+We were able to have conversations with the business traveller’s confidently when it came to negotiating new agreements, explaining why our rates were higher, the local butchers’ sausages served at breakfast, on-site complimentary leisure facilities and ample parking, not to mention fresh milk in the fridges in all the bedrooms.

 When did you ask your sales teams to go on a site visit to the local competitor?